thomasrosales/feeds/README.md

     ```bash
     python manage.py createsuperuser
     ```
-- For test purpose a command was added to create 1 superuser, 2 regular users, and 3 Feeds, use this command:
+- For test purpose a command was added to create 1 superuser, 2 regular users, and 3 Feeds:
     ```bash
     python manage.py create_user_feeds_for_testing_purpose
     ```